What is the College of Liberal Arts & Sciences?

 We prepare LAS students for a variety of jobs, including some that don't exist yet.
 We provide you with a well-rounded education, a global perspective, and many other critical skills that will help you find success in whatever career path you choose.
-We offer career development opportunities at the college and departmental level, including career advising, workshops, and networking events.
+We offer career development opportunities at the college and departmental levels, including career advising, career fairs, workshops, and networking events.

-The University of Illinois has started tracking the career-related information bachelor's degree recipients.
+The University of Illinois tracks bachelor's degree recipients' career-related placements.
 See the annual reports on the Illini Success website.

 Can I study abroad in LAS?